wso2/docs-mi/en/docs/reference/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 ## Testing

-1. Log in to the Micro Integrator CLI tool.
-    ```
-    ./mi remote login
-    ```
-2. Provide default credentials admin for both username and password.

-3. In order to view the proxy services deployed, execute the following command.
-    ```
-    ./mi api show
-    ```
-4. Send a POST request using a CURL command or sample client.
+1. Invoke the API using a CURL command or sample client.
    ```
    curl -v POST -d
    '{